FrankJamison/2019CSharpIntermediate/README.md

-# C# Intermediate — Design Exercises (Udemy)
+# C# Intermediate - Classes, Interfaces, and OOP

-This repository contains a set of small console apps focused on *object-oriented design* concepts from a C# Intermediate course (Udemy).
+This repository contains a set of small console apps focused on *object-oriented design* concepts from the Udemy course **C# Intermediate - Classes, Interfaces, and OOP**.
 Each folder is an independent exercise with its own solution (`.sln`) and console project (`.csproj`).

 All projects in this workspace target **.NET Core 2.1** (`netcoreapp2.1`) and are intended to be run from the command line or inside Visual Studio / VS Code.